aidnurs/-100DaysOfCode/log.md

 # 100 Days Of Code - Log

+### Day 23: August 29, 2017

+**Today's Progress**: same as yesterday - learnyounode

+**Thoughts:** exercises are harder and harder, this course is cool, beacause everything is in 12 exercises.

 ### Day 22: August 28, 2017

 **Today's Progress**: learning nodejs with learnyounode exercises